 This succulent plant will also do well in an environment with high humidity, such as a bathroom or kitchen.
 You can even use a humidifier to ensure the leaves get the moisture they need without providing too much water to the plant’s sensitive tubers.

-Again, it is important to make sure that the soil drains well, as the plant will not tolerate soggy conditions.
+Again, it is important to make sure that the soil drains well, as the plant will not tolerate extreme temperature fluctuations.
+During early summer, pay attention to maintaining the right conditions for your plant’s well-being.

 Fertilizer